saihariG/TodayOnly/README.md

 - Day reset is automatic (no manual cleanup, no midnight job)
 - Per-task reminder time (within today only) and Local Notifications via `AlarmManager`
 - "Expired Tasks" screen for previously expired tasks, grouped by day
+- Strike-through completed tasks
+- Haptic feedback on mark complete
-- Input validation
+- Input validation and Empty States

 ## Out of scope
 - No accounts, no auth
 - No future-day scheduling
 - No settings screen
-- Light/Dark mode support
 - Deleting/Editing a Task

 ## Key decisions and tradeoffs